 Nicole is an experienced family law and probate litigator, assisting clients in resolving their family crises in an efficient manner with empathy, compassion, and collegiality.
 Through thoughtful and tailored strategy unique to client goals and creative solutions to maximize family wealth and limit familial turmoil, she works with self-employed individuals, business owners, business executives, attorneys, dentists, doctors, human resource professionals, homemakers, education professionals, retirees, tradesmen, and others to achieve results that work best for them and their families.

-In her family law practice, through full representations or consultation arrangements, Nicole assists clients with divorces (including those involving high net worth marital estates, trust assets, business interests, multiple real estate holdings, and other potentially complex assets), divorce planning, legal separations, parenting matters, guardianships, contempt matters, child support matters and modification, alimony modification, other post-divorce issues, and restraining orders/protective orders matters for domestic violence, stalking, and harassment.
+In her family law practice, through full representations or consultation arrangements, Nicole assists clients with divorces (including those involving high net worth marital estates, trust assets, business interests, multiple real estate holdings, and other potentially complex assets), divorce planning, legal separations, parenting (formerly custody) matters, guardianships, contempt matters, child support matters and modification, alimony modification, other post-divorce issues, restraining order/protective order matters for domestic violence, stalking, and harassment, and more.

 Nicole also has an extensive probate litigation practice, assisting clients with various probate litigation matters, including representing family members and healthcare facilities to obtain guardianships over incapacitated adults, trust beneficiaries in trust contest and breach of fiduciary duty actions, trustees and/or executors in similar actions, widows in enforcement of prenuptial or postnuptial agreements against an estate and/or trust, trustees and/or executors in similar actions, and creditors in collection of amounts owed against estates.

 Nicole resolves most cases through negotiation, mediation, and other alternative dispute resolution methods, representing clients at court proceedings when needed.
-She has briefed and argued cases before the New Hampshire Circuit Court Family Division, including those on the specialized Family Division Complex Case Docket designed for high value and/or highly contentious matters, and the New Hampshire Circuit Court Probate Division.
+She has briefed and argued cases before the New Hampshire Circuit Court Family Division, including those on the specialized Family Division Complex Case Docket designed for high value and/or highly contentious matters, the New Hampshire Circuit Court Probate Division, and the New Hampshire Circuit Court District Division.
 Nicole has also briefed cases before the New Hampshire Supreme Court, New Hampshire Superior Court, and New Hampshire Circuit Court Probate Division, including those on the specialized Trust Docket designed for complex trust cases.

 Prior to joining the firm, Nicole was a judicial intern for the Honorable Judge Richard Tucker, Massachusetts Superior Court for Worcester County.
 She was a research assistant for Dean, then Professor, Andrew Perlman for “A Behavioral Theory of Legal Ethics” published in the University of Indiana Law Journal, Professor Charles P. Kindregan for the third edition of Assisted Reproductive Technology: A Lawyer’s Guide to Emerging Law & Science to be published by the American Bar Association, and Professor Stephanie Roberts Hartung for work on active New England Innocence Project cases.
 As a research assistant for Professor Hartung, Nicole worked on an amicus brief filed with the Massachusetts Supreme Judicial Court on behalf of a wrongfully convicted man, leading to his release from prison on a stay of execution and eventual exoneration.